Lembas Bread | Lord of the Rings Inspired Recipes

 Authentic Lembas Bread

-The elves passed this recipe from generation to generation (even Galadriel herself had a part to play in this recipe keeping intact) and is a closely guarded secret – however exceptions to who could consume it were made from time to time.
+The elves passed this recipe from generation to generation (even Galadriel herself had a part to play in this recipe keeping intact), and it is a closely guarded secret—however, exceptions to who could consume it were made from time to time.
 It was light and slightly crisp, with an undertone of sweetness.
-Even Gimili enjoyed this bread!
+Even Gimli enjoyed this bread!

 In the books, lembas is a whey bread made from ground corn and seed.
-Like other food made by Elven hands, lembas bread could not be corrupted by evil and therefore couldn’t be eaten by those also corrupted themselves.
+Like other food made by Elven hands, lembas bread could not be corrupted by evil and therefore couldn’t be eaten by those who were corrupted themselves.
 Gollum was unable to take even the tiniest of bites.

-The bread itself was likely inspired by real life bread that Tolkien would see consumed on long journies at sea, called “tack” – which was dried and meant to last many months on a ship.
+The bread itself was likely inspired by real-life bread that Tolkien would see consumed on long journeys at sea, called “tack”—which was dried and meant to last many months on a ship.

 Lembas Bread Ingredients

-This recipe was based off this recipe from King Arthur for no-fuss focaccia.
+This recipe was based off the recipe from King Arthur for no-fuss focaccia.

 Letting Lembas Rise

 Like any bread, the rise time is the longest part of this recipe.
-There is a sweet spot to how long to let it rise – you don’t want too many large air pockets but also you don’t want to let it over proof.
-Focaccia dough is very, very wet so it takes a bit more time to rise than average dough – keep a close eye on your dough while proofing so it doesn’t become fragile looking.
-You want hearty shaped lumps, but no huge bubbles.
+There is a sweet spot for how long to let it rise—you don’t want too many large air pockets, but you also don’t want to let it over-proof.
+Focaccia dough is very, very wet, so it takes a bit more time to rise than average dough—keep a close eye on your dough while proofing so it doesn’t become fragile-looking.
+You want hearty-shaped lumps, but no huge bubbles.
 This recipe creates a tighter crumb than your typical focaccia.

 The dough should be doubled in size, but not bubbling up, when it is ready to be baked.
 It will still be pretty thin.
 I used a slightly larger pan than I intended to and spread the dough all the way to the edges to make the focaccia even thinner.

-While we may not have access to mallorn leaves, which help keep real lembas bread fresh for weeks, this lembas bread is wrapped in parchment paper printed leaves that I went on my own long journey to obtain off of Amazon (affiliate link).
+While we may not have access to mallorn leaves, which help keep real lembas bread fresh for weeks, this lembas bread is wrapped in parchment paper printed leaves that I went on my own never ending adventure to obtain off of Amazon (affiliate link).

 If you want a more authentic option, banana leaves can also be used as a wrapping.
 I used butcher twine to tie the leaves around the bread prior to serving.

-This bread can keep fresh in their parchment leaves – in an airtight container, preferrably chilled – for up to 3-4 days.
-Unlike the lembas on neverending journey, this lembas bread does keep longer under refridgeration.
+This bread can keep fresh in its parchment leaves—in an airtight container, preferably chilled—for up to 3-4 days.
+Unlike the lembas on a neverending journey, this lembas bread does keep longer under refrigeration.

 Well, what do you think?
 Is this an authentic take on lembas bread?
 Are you excited for the new show or will you stick to the movies (or books)?